-The primary use of the land is cattle grazing with some small scale market gardening undertaken on the site.
+The primary use of the land is cattle grazing with some small-scale market gardening undertaken on the site.
 The land is rated as farmland and the applicant has stated that the primary purpose of the land will remain cattle grazing if the farm stay cabins are approved.
+Council has also recently approved a dwelling on the land.